 Before beginning his prepared remarks, Mayor Dinkins looked out at the faces of the young students in the audience from PS 235, Parkside Preparatory Academy, and the High School for Human Rights and said, "I'm here because I just love children.
 I truly do."
 Borrowing from Dr. Martin Luther King, Jr, he urged the students to be "the best that you can be," adding, "When you go out into the world, you will find that you are as good as anybody and better than most."
 Turning to the adults in the audience, he complained that "too many people today feel that our children cannot succeed – and that's nonsense!"

 For the benefit of the students, Mayor Dinkins narrated scenes from his own childhood – about growing up during the Depression and being raised first by his mother and his grandmother, and later by his father when they could no longer support him.
 "I was a poor but happy child," he recalled, and told how by working hard he was able to graduate with honors from Howard University, earn a degree from Brooklyn Law School, and later win elected office.

 "Don't let anyone tell you what you can't do," he reminded the students.
 "But the most important thing to remember is this: Don't be a bully.The big ones have to take care of the little ones."

 In his keynote, Mayor Dinkins noted that while much has been achieved in the struggle for social and economic equality, many challenges still remain.
 "The day will come when those things that hold us in common far outweigh our differences," he said.
 "We will celebrate our distinctive ethnicities and cultures together, and not just once a year but every day."

-Kevin Antoine, Chief Diversity Officer, Brigadier General Stayce D. Harris, Ian Taylor, MD Dean College of Medicine.
+Kevin Antoine, Chief Diversity Officer, Lt.
+General Stayce D. Harris, Ian Taylor, MD Dean College of Medicine.